Loading

 The second step is to obtain insurance.
 There are several ways of doing this:

-a) Have your vehicle insured by your insurer
+a) Have the vehicle insured by your insurer

 This is the simplest case, provided you already have an insurer who agrees to insure a vehicle that is not permanently registered.

 This is the quickest and most flexible solution.
-There are several companies offering insurance for different periods.
+There are a number of companies offering insurance for different periods.
 They generally pay little attention to the vehicle purchased.

 c) Buy temporary plates with insurance included

-Some provisional export plates include insurance, so you don't have to buy it separately.
-It certainly saves time.
+Some provisional export plates include insurance, so you don't have to take out a separate policy.
+It's a real time-saver.

 Conclusion

-Benzin makes buying a car abroad much easier, firstly by offering highly detailed advertisements, and secondly by facilitating communication with the seller, which saves you unnecessary travel.
-Payment is secured by an escrow account (for eligible vehicles), so there's no need to worry about sending payment abroad.
-Last but not least, the transport service means you don't have to deal with repatriation, or take any additional steps for provisional registration.
+Benzin makes it much easier to buy a car abroad, firstly by offering highly detailed advertisements and easier communication with the seller, so you don't have to make unnecessary journeys.
+Payment is made secure through the use of an escrow account (eligible vehicles), removing any fear of sending payment abroad.
+Finally, the transport service means you don't have to deal with repatriation or take any additional steps for provisional registration.

 Resources :